vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Default-Accounts.md

 Isolating services on the same operating system using distinct user accounts is a longstanding security practice.
 VMware employs this approach for its appliance services where feasible.

 Although we strive to update this document for major and update versions, other product updates might alter the findings.
-The product available from VMware Customer Connect is the definitive source.
-If discrepancies arise between this document and your environment, compare with the version from VMware Customer Connect.
+If discrepancies arise between this document and your environment, compare with the version from the Broadcom Support Portal.
 We also appreciate feedback on discrepancies via the feedback mechanism at the top of this page.

 Engineered solutions, including but not limited to HPE GreenLake and Dell VxRail, might introduce or modify local accounts in supported and acceptable ways.
 Details about these solutions are beyond the scope of this document and should be sought directly from the respective partners.